smoke-y/New-Folder/README.md

-https://github.com/geohot/fromthetransistor but for deep learning
+Collection of deep learning model